GogaGabelia99/GogaGabelia99/README.md

 - 👋 Hi, I’m Goga Gabelia
-- 👀 I’m interested in Machine Learning
+- 👀 I’m passionate about Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Python
+- 🌱 I’m proficient in Python and currently exploring advanced ML techniques
-- 💞️ I’m looking to collaborate on OpenAI
+- 💼 Actively seeking collaboration opportunities, especially in projects related to OpenAI
-- 📫 How to reach me gogagabelia99@gmail.com
+- 📫 Reach me at: gogagabelia99@gmail.com

 <!---
 GogaGabelia99/GogaGabelia99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.